Sawmonabo/StockData/README.md

 ### _**SpringBoot and Maven**_
 * Maven is used for building and managing any Java-based project.
-* SpringBoot is an open source Java framework that I used for the creation of my application for minimum configurations and runnablity.
+* SpringBoot is an open source Java framework that I used for the creation of my application for minimum configurations.
 To initialize the project I visited the spring-initializr - https://start.spring.io/.
-For this applicatrion I used several dependicies when I have included in the pom.xml snippet below.
+For this application I used several dependencies when I have included in the pom.xml snippet below.

 ```js